growapehr/discovery/README.md

 ## 🤝 How to Contribute

 We welcome contributions that help us better understand and solve healthcare challenges through **P2P technology**!
+Pull Requests are welcome, and will be reviewed to allow us to fully discuss the contents as part of discovery.
 Here's how you can help:

 ### 🍴 Contributing via GitHub